CNCF TAG Contributor Strategy Charter

 Check in with the TOC on a monthly basis for a quick overview and challenges during a public TOC meeting.

-Up to one from each participating Incubating or Sandbox CNCF project Up to two from each Graduated CNCF project One from each SIG-ContribStrat Working Group, generally the lead for that WG No more than ⅓ of members from the same employer
+Up to one from each participating Incubating or Sandbox CNCF project Up to two from each Graduated CNCF project One from each TAG-ContribStrat Working Group, generally the lead for that WG No more than ⅓ of members from the same employer

 If a contributor would be entitled to be a member, but are restricted because of the above limits, they are a non-voting member who may participate in meetings but cannot vote.